R&D Project

 Summary of the project

-We will implement a dynamic qubit array that performs gate manipulation, error detection and correction while quickly and independently moving each of the cold-atom qubits using optical tweezers.
-Furthermore, all components will be integrated and packaged under close collaboration between industry and academia to achieve unprecedented stability and usability.
-Through these innovations, we aim to realize a fault-tolerant quantum computer that will revolutionize the economy, industry, and security by 2050.
+We will implement a dynamic qubit array capable of performing gate manipulation, error detection, and correction while enabling the rapid and independent movement of cold-atom qubits using optical tweezers.
+Additionally, all components will be integrated and packaged through close collaboration between industry and academia to ensure unprecedented stability and usability.
+These innovations will pave the way for a fault-tolerant, full-stack quantum computer, set to revolutionize the economy, industry, and security by 2050.

 Milestone by year 2030